ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 - Returns `204 NO CONTENT`
 - Description:
   - UOS looks for the `ResearchDataUploadBox` in its database with an ID that matches the value in the path parameter, and returns a `404 NOT FOUND` if it doesn't find it.
-  - UOS ensures the `ResearchDataUploadBox` is not already CLOSED, and raises an error if it is.
+  - UOS ensures the `ResearchDataUploadBox` is not already ARCHIVED, and raises an error if it is.
 This might return a `409 CONFLICT` status code.
   - UOS self-signs a `ChangeFileBoxWorkOrder` token and makes a PATCH request to the UCS's `/boxes/{box_id}/accessions` endpoint.
     - The UOS uses `ResearchDataUploadBox.file_upload_box_id` for the `box_id` parameter in both the token and UCS call.
     - The request body contains the accession map that was supplied in the original request to the UOS.